drewhamilton/drewhamilton.dev/content/posts/android-date-time-formatters-3.md

 So `AndroidDateTimeFormatters` is still useful after all, but only when `java.time` is used without desugaring, i.e. when an app's `minSdk` is 26+.
-Today I'm releasing `AndroidDateTimeFormatters` 3.0 with a new `minSdk` of 26.
+That's why today I've released `AndroidDateTimeFormatters` 3.0, with a new `minSdk` of 26.

 `AndroidDateTimeFormatters` 3.0 also enhances its behavior: The system clock preference is now respected not just for `FormatStyle.SHORT` times, but for